 Convergence to $\muIo = 1$ is observed clearly for both procedures but convergence for $d_0$ \textbf{best} is slower than $d_0$ \textbf{rand}.
-This is due to the $\Vhat$ being computed with fewer samples: $\ybar_{\text{test}}$, which uses all of the available data, versus $\ybar_{P \cup Q}$ or $\ybar_{R \cup S}$, which uses only half the available data (see Equations~\ref{eq:I_rand} and \ref{eq:I_best}) Also note that upon visual inspection, our bootstrap distributions seem to be normal.
+This is due to the $\Vhat$ being computed with fewer samples: $\ybar_{\text{test}}$, which uses all of the available data, versus $\ybar_{P \cup Q}$ or $\ybar_{R \cup S}$, which uses only half the available data on average (see Equations~\ref{eq:I_rand} and \ref{eq:I_best}) Also note that upon visual inspection, our bootstrap distributions seem to be normal.
 Non-normality in this distribution when using the software package warns the user that the inference is suspect.

 In this section we assumed knowledge of $f$ and thereby had access to an optimal rule.
 In the next section we explore convergence when we do not know $f$ but pick an approximate model yielding a non-optimal rule.